 OCRE, which was launched in January 2019, will address this by running a pan-European tender and establishing framework agreements with cloud service providers that meet the specific requirements of the research community, saving institutions the time-consuming and complex process of doing this themselves.

 Over 10,000 research and education institutions will be able to directly consume these offerings, with ready-to-use agreements via the European Open Science Cloud (EOSC) service catalogue.
 Furthermore, OCRE will make €9.5 million in service credits available to research institutions, via adoption funding from the European Commission.

 In the first half of 2019, OCRE will gather requirements from the research community and input from cloud providers.
 The project will also map the EO services providers landscape to gain concrete insights on the EO service offerings to present to the scientific community.
-The pan-European tender is expected to begin in October 2019, with services expected to be available for usage in early 2020.
+The pan-European tender launches in early 2020, with services expected to be available for usage in the later half of 2020.
 The tender will encompass:

 Selected providers will become an integral part of the EOSC service catalogue and be connected to the GÉANT data network and the community's single sign-on (SSO) systems, bringing them into the heart of this community's ICT ecosystem.